-> Allow them to express their negativity.
+Allow them to express their negativity.
 The elderly often feel like their opinions and thoughts don’t matter.
 If you allow them to have their say without any retort, that will likely be the key that allows them to soften a bit.
-The saying of “in one ear and out the other” applies here.
 You may not agree with what they have to say, but realizing that it isn’t a personal attack against you can alleviate a load of stress.

-> Here are a few more:
+Here are a few more:

 - Practice being patient.
 Because they can’t do things on their own, they feel inclined to tell you exactly how to do it.
 Your position is that it will get done, regardless.
 Their position is that it won’t be done right unless you do it they way–the way they would’ve done it.
 Sometimes letting it go in one ear and out the other works here, and sometimes it doesn’t.
 In those instances where you feel ready to explode, it’s best to take a break, step outside for a few minutes and take deep, calming breaths.
 When you’ve cleared your mind, you can go back in with renewed energy and complete the task.